DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 [GRID Autosport](https://www.nintendo.com/games/detail/grid-autosport-switch/) is still an arcade.
 But it has some physics, so could be counted as the only racing simulator on Switch.
 The game is very special and I would recommend it only to the fans of the series.
 Or of hardcore real racing.

 #### Absolute Drift

 {% include image path="absolute-drift.jpg" alt="Absolute Drift" link=true %}

 [Absolute Drift](https://www.nintendo.com/games/detail/absolute-drift-switch/) is a drifting game with a top view.
 You have to get used to physics.
 But the game is really one of the best when you do.

+### Other racing

+#### Trials Rising

+{% include image path="trials-rising.jpg" alt="Trials Rising" link=true %}

+[Trials Rising](https://www.nintendo.com/games/detail/trials-rising-gold-edition-switch/) is a game about motocross/trial.
+I spent a big bit of my life in [XMoto](https://xmoto.tuxfamily.org/).
+But Switch game game is much more modern, 3D, and some competitive elements were added.

+#### Tony Hawk's Pro Skater

+{% include image path="pro-skater.jpg" alt="Tony Hawk's Pro Skater" link=true %}

+[Tony Hawk's Pro Skater](https://www.nintendo.com/games/detail/tony-hawks-pro-skater-1-and-2-switch/) is something in a middle between racing and arcade.
+It's more difficult to do the tricks than it looks like.
+But it gave a lot of pleasure to master them.

 #### Lonely Mountains: Downhill